-The market of course is dotted with outdoor stalls that display towering piles of fruit and vegetables and flowers and recently picked mushrooms and consumer products.
-Everything from bananas to berries to boxer shorts to bras are on offer.
+The market of course is dotted with outdoor stalls that display towering piles of fruit, vegetables, flowers, recently picked mushrooms, and consumer products.
+Everything from bananas to berries to boxer shorts to bras is on offer.

 Adjacent to the outdoor market, each of five steel, glass, reinforced concrete pavilions sells its own special product.
-For example, one market building houses the stalls of fish mongers.
+One market building houses the stalls of fish mongers.
 In another building, meat is the product.
 The “humongous” buildings are tall and wide and bright.
-(I stopped at the fish market for a lox (smoked salmon) and cream cheese sandwich.
+I stopped at the fish market for a lox (smoked salmon) and cream cheese sandwich.
 Actually I had two!
-Less than a buck each.)
+Less than a buck each.

 Together with Riga Old Town, the entire market territory is included on the list of UNESCO World Heritage Sites.
 The pavilions themselves incorporate Neoclassicism and Art Deco styles.

 The roof structures of the pavilions are of particular interest.
 In a flash of creativity in 1924, the prize-winning architects decided to remove the steel frames from another location and place them atop the new concrete pavilion walls.

 The question for you is, “What in the world was the original purpose of the enormous steel frame roof?
 What was housed beneath its girders and glass?”

 Hint.
 Think: Germany, World War I.